isomerpages/mas-moneysense/_scams/Phishing Scam.md

 <p>You will typically be asked to click on a link to verify your account.
 The URL will then bring you to a fake website that looks exactly like your bank’s login page.
-The criminals will be able to steal your login username, login passwords, and OTP when you key in these details into the fake website.</p>
+The criminals will be able to steal your login username, login passwords and OTP when you key in these details into the fake website.</p>
 <p>With your stolen credentials, the criminals will be able to access your
 online banking accounts and perform unauthorised transactions on them.</p>
 <h4>To Protect Yourself From Falling Prey To Phishing, Remember The Following:</h4>